jameskress/Visualization_Vignettes/ParaView_Vignettes/Special_Use_Cases/Jupyter_Notebooks/README.md

 ### 4. Register the Kernel with Jupyter

-This tells Jupyter to use your wrapper script instead of the default Python executable.
+Next, wer have to tell Jupyter to use your wrapper script instead of the default Python executable.

 ```bash
 # 1. Create the kernel directory